-In February 2016, we re-launched our dinner menu to be 100% vegetarian.
-Brent is renowned for his vegetarian options, frequently flaunting inventive vegetarian dishes at Yellow since we opened, as well as at sister restaurants Bentley and Monopole.
+In February 2016, we re-launched the dinner menu to be 100% vegetarian.
+Brent has long been renowned for his vegetarian options, frequently flaunting inventive vegetarian dishes at Yellow, as well as at sister restaurants Bentley and Monopole.
 But going 100% vegetarian for evening dining is a first for the business, having recognized a growing demand in recent years.

 THE HISTORICAL YELLOW HOUSE

 The building at 57 Macleay Street, Potts Point is steeped in artistic history.
 In the 1950s, as an art gallery, it displayed work by John Olsen, Robert Hughes and Robert Klippel among others before contemporary illustrator Martin Sharp inhabited the space in the 1960s and began a collaborative artists’ movement called The Yellow House Artists Collective.